 All decisions, except elections, will be determined by consensus.
 If consensus cannot be reached, a majority vote will be conducted.

-The elected positions in the Activities Subcommittee are Vice Chair, Secretary and Event Coordinator.
+The elected positions in the Activities Subcommittee are Vice Chair, Treasurer, Secretary and Event Coordinator.
 These elections will be decided by simple majority of those present, with the Chair only voting to break a tie.

 Nominations and elections will occur at the first Activities Subcommittee meeting following ASC (Area Service Committee) elections.

+The Activities Subcommittee Chair may appoint an interim committee member should a vacancy occur prior to elections.

 The Activities Subcommittee will meet monthly, at a place and time determined by the subcommittee.